vinca1926/project3-arcadegame/README.md

+Download the files;
-Download the files and cd to the folder and click on index.html you can also run this game by clicking http://vinca1926.github.io/
+cd to the folder and open the  index.html in browser you can also run this game by clicking http://vinca1926.github.io/